Does New Siding Increase Home Value?

 If the modern look of metal siding appeals to you, then steel is an incredibly durable, low-maintenance option.
 Although it doesn’t dent as easily as aluminum, steel’s heavier weight increases labor costs.

-Averaging $4 to $9 per square foot, installing steel siding runs from $6,000 to $13,500.
-Since steel is a poor insulator, you’ll pay at least $1 more per square foot for insulation underneath to reduce energy bills.
-ROI averages 86%, but rises to 95% on the East Coast.
+The average cost for steel siding is around $1 to $35 per square foot, with professional installation running from $4,500 to $18,500.
+Since steel is a poor insulator, you’ll pay at least $1 to $2 more per square foot for insulation underneath to reduce energy bills.
+ROI averages 86%.

 Pros of steel siding